-- b.
-All other activities not related to construction and rehabilitation activities are categorically excluded under 24 CFR 50.19(b)(1), (3), and (9) from the requirements of the National Environmental Policy Act of 1969 (42 U.S.C.
-4321) and are not subject to environmental review under the related laws and authorities. - 2.
-Conducting Business in Accordance with HUD Core Values and Ethical Standards.
+b.
+All other activities not related to construction and rehabilitation activities are categorically excluded under 24 CFR 50.19 (b)(1), (3), (5) and (9) from the requirements of the National Environmental Policy Act of 1969 (42 U.S.C.
+4321) and are not subject to environmental review under the related laws and authorities.

+2. Conducting Business in Accordance with HUD Core Values and Ethical Standards.
 If awarded assistance under this NOFA, prior to entering into a cooperative agreement with HUD, you will be required to submit a copy of your code of conduct and describe the methods you will use to ensure that all officers, employees, and agents of your organization are aware of your code of conduct.
-See the General Section for information about conducting business in accordance with HUD's core values and ethical standards. - 3.
-Participation in HUD-Sponsored Program Evaluation.
-See the General Section. - 4.
-Removal of Barriers to Affordable Housing.
-See the General Section. - 5.
-HUD Reform Act of 1989.
-The provisions of the HUD Reform Act of 1989 that apply to this NOFA are explained in the General Section. - 6.
-Executive Order 13202.
-Compliance with HUD regulations at 24 CFR 5.108 that implement Executive Order 13202, "Preservation of Open Competition and Government Neutrality Towards Government Contractors' Labor Relations on Federal and Federally-Funded Construction Projects", is a condition of receipt of assistance under this NOFA.
-NOTE: This Order only applies to construction work.
+See the FY 2009 General Section for information about conducting business in accordance with HUD's core values and ethical standards.

+3. Participation in HUD-Sponsored Program Evaluation.
+See the FY 2009 General Section.

+4. HUD Reform Act of 1989.
+The provisions of the HUD Reform Act of 1989 that apply to this NOFA are explained in the FY 2009 General Section.

-- 7. Procurement of Recovered Materials.
-See the General Section for information concerning this requirement. - 8.
-Davis-Bacon wage rates.
-The Davis-Bacon prevailing wage rates do not apply to this program.
+5. Procurement of Recovered Materials.
+See the FY 2009 General Section for information concerning this requirement.

+6. Davis-Bacon wage rates.
+The Davis-Bacon wage requirements do not apply to this program.
 However, if program funds are used in conjunction with other federal programs in which Davis-Bacon prevailing wage rates apply, then Davis-Bacon provisions would apply to the extent required under the other federal programs.